 My father was a tremendous role model in that - he was always training and striving for peak fitness.
-Even now, at 78 years old, he's in better shape than the VAST majority of people I know (you can check out his site and his fitness challenges here).
+Even now, at 78 years old, he's in better shape than the VAST majority of people I know.

 I got started into weight training when I was 16 years old, doing the standard "bicep curls, push-ups and crunches" thing because I didn't really know any better.